tedee-com/tedee-bridge-api/overview/getting_started.md

 * **Content-Type** - indicates the media type of the resource, ``application/json`` in all cases
 * **Date** - includes date and time when the messages was sent
 * **Server** - Server name, ``Tedee`` in all cases

-## What's next?

-Here's a list of example actions that you can do using the API:

-* Get device details
-* Read lock state
-* Lock, unlock or pull spring